Param-Harrison/kidzode/public/courses/pixel-heroes/magic8_more_fortunes.md

 # Add More Fortunes

-Make your Magic 8-Ball have more answers!

-## What to Do
-1. Press Run
-2. Run it many times to see different answers!
+Give your Magic 8-Ball more answers!
+Press Run, then run it many times to see all the different answers.

 ```python
 import random